How to write a UX research report and present your findings

 5. Use multiple mediums

-Depending on your stakeholders' preferences, you may be asked to present your report in person or send it via email.
+Depending on your stakeholders' preferences, you may be asked to present your report in-person or send it via email.
 Written reports will naturally be slightly more detailed than in-person presentations.
 If you're asked to share one, take the time to read through the document carefully and make sure it makes sense as a standalone item.

 For meetings and presentations, consider how you can add value to each slide.
 Resist the urge to simply read from your laptop.
 Look at how your words can complement what's on the screen, offering your audience deeper insights and context.